Snowfork/snowbridge/test/README.md

 cd /path/to/polkadot
 git checkout release-v0.9.12
 cargo build --release
-cargo build --manifest-path parachain/test-parachains/adder/collator/Cargo.toml --release
 ```

 ### Configure testnet

-Create an `.env` file with variables that point to the binaries for polkadot and adder-collator
+Create an `.env` file with variables that point to the binary for polkadot

 Example:
 ```
 POLKADOT_BIN=/path/to/polkadot/target/release/polkadot
-ADDER_COLLATOR_BIN=/path/to/polkadot/target/release/adder-collator
 ```

 ## Launch the testnet